rbngtm1/AWS_Exam/exam_notes.md

       * In database server, select statement is for (Read opearation-- search for data ) and Update, Insert and Delete statements are (Write Opeartion)
       * As database needs to access volumes for read and write operations, I/O Controller(device)- takes a lot of strain for these operations.
 If the reads and writes are too much the controller just starts lagging behind.
   * Throughput Optimized HDD
+    * If you have EC2 instance, Processing server, Processing videos for files with large size, streaming videos or high throuhput.
+      * Cost effective than Provisioned IOPS
+      * 400 MiB/s
   * Cold HDD
+    * Infrequently accessed storage
+****
+* If you have high frequency for 2 months, you can even store the videos for 2 months on Throughput Optimized HDD.
+After 2 months, have a script which transfers the videos to Cold HDD.

 ### Databases
   * AWS RDS, DynamoDB, Aurora and Redshift.